 Great bunch of people and enjoyment was had by all.
 I would highly recommend this adventure.

 I was asked to write a testimonial about the 2015 Everest Base Camp Anzac trek, which I am more than happy to do.
 The trek itself to Everest Base Camp for me was the toughest and most rewarding thing I have ever done, and I enjoyed every minute of it.
-I can say it was made possible because of both Shane and Darren from Peak Potential Adventures.
+I can say it was made possible because of both Shane Pophfer and Darren Wise from Peak Potential Adventures.

 On the trek itself, we had Shane as our lead Australian guide and he was always there to encourage people and to keep pushing on and for me, this was a great help as Shane has a way of getting the best out of people.